 A large number of our sample (22.75%) comprises already known facts with increased frequencies.
 This is a positive result with regard to the reliability of the tables.
 The precision of the new facts however is not very encouraging (about 56.8%).
 Using a slightly different technique without fallback strategy did yield a high precision for new facts added by anaphora resolution (Mur et al., 2006).
-However, the number of new facts was disappointing.
+However, the number of anaphora resolution for sample of 400 differences facts found was dissapointing.
 Therefore, we included the fallback strategy in our current experiments.